The doctor can:

 In some cases, you may need to pay for medicines or immunisations.
 You will be written a prescription to take to the pharmacy.

 If you cannot attend your appointment, please phone us up to two hours before your appointment time to reschedule or cancel.
-Otherwise, we charge a failure to attend fee of $27.50 to cover the cost of your missed appointment.
+Otherwise, we may charge a failure to attend fee to cover the cost of your missed appointment.